Antarctica & Arctic

 See Day 3 for today's itinerary.

-See the humble beginnings of `The King' with a visit to the birthplace of Elvis in Tupelo, before crossing into Tennessee.
+Cross into Tennessee.
 Located near the Mississippi River, Memphis has a long and colourful past.
 Legendary forefathers such as Louis Armstrong, Muddy Waters and the late B.B.
 King helped to put Beale Street on the musical map.
 A highlight of your stay in Memphis is an included excursion to Graceland, the home of Elvis Presley, who influenced country, blues and rock 'n' roll music.

 See Day 8 for information on today’s itinerary.